FRC-2928/FRC-Programmer-Training/docs/RoboRIO/pathWeaver.md

 - Create a command called *RunRamseteTrajectory* to follow the generated trajectory.

 ### Run System Identification and Add Parameters
 In a previous lab you ran [System Identification on the Romi](../../Romi/Control/romiSystemId).
 We're going to run System Identification again but this time for the RoboRIO robot.
-Start the SysId Tool from VSCode or the terminal command line.
+Start the *SysId Tool* from VSCode or the terminal command line.
 The configuration for the RoboRIO robot needs to be entered.
-The following configuration would be typical for the robots that our team uses.
+The following configuration would be typical for the robots that our team uses that have FalconFX motor controllers.

 ![Configure SysID](../../images/FRCTools/FRCTools.037.jpeg)